ShaiikhAbdullah/Cpp-Compiler-VS/README.md

 # Cpp-Compiler-VS
 This project demonstrates the successful design and implementation of a compiler using C++ in Visual Studio, showcasing its ability to perform lexical and syntax analysis, generate abstract syntax trees, and evaluate mathematical expressions.
-The utilization of GUI C++, CLR, and the .NET framework empowers users to interact with the compiler seamlessly, making it a valuable tool for developers, students, and professionals alike.
+The utilization of GUI C++/CLI and the .NET framework empowers users to interact with the compiler seamlessly, making it a valuable tool for developers, students, and professionals alike.

 ## Acronyms and Abbreviations
 DSA: Data Structures and Algorithms